mark-nicholson/python-editline/README.md

 | OpenBSD | 6.1 | installed | Works |
 | MacOS | ? | installed | Not-Tested |
 | SunOS | ? | ? | Not-Tested |

+## Quirks

+FreeBSD
+  - libedit/histedit.h has no versioning what-so-ever

+OpenBSD
+  - libedit.so does not have linker info to additional libs it needs [termcap]

 ## Tasks